awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 A compute environment is a way to reference your compute resources \(Amazon EC2 instances\): the settings and constraints that tell AWS Batch how instances should be configured and automatically launched\.
 You submit your jobs to a job queue that stores jobs until the AWS Batch scheduler runs the job on a compute resource within your compute environment\.

 **Note**
 At this time, you can only create a managed compute environment in the first run wizard\.
-To create an unmanaged compute environment, see [Creating a Compute Environment](create-compute-environment.md)\.
+To create an unmanaged compute environment, see [Creating a compute environment](create-compute-environment.md)\.

 **To configure your compute environment type**